8 reasons to stop watching TV and begin living a life full of intention and gratitude. Those once “unattainable” goals are closer than you think!

 Take this hour, or two (if you’re lucky and the kids went to bed without much struggle) and think about what you want out of your life for the next 4 months.
 Write down some specific things you would really like to figure out how to accomplish for yourself this quarter.

 Listen, sometimes, “This is Us” is the best thing to happen to you in a day.
 I get it.
 On those days, just ignore all this.
-We all have days like that – but, the norm that I’m trying to challenge is: turn on the TV every night – perhaps TV is not really all that important to our well being.
+We all have days like that – but, the norm that I’m trying to challenge is: turning on the TV EVERY night (or mindlessly scrolling through Facebook) – perhaps a screen is not really all that important to our well being.
 I’m just sayin’…

 Try to interject an alternative, intentional choice into your evening routine.
 Choose to stop watching TV and be intentional about doing things that feel most important to YOU.
 Like…